Navigating the WordPress world and finding WordPress help can be really difficult for beginners.

 WordPress.TV is the official videos library of WordPress that publishes interviews, tutorial videos, and WordCamp Videos among others.

-You can also watch the talks in different languages, filter the videos by dates and specific events.
+You can also watch the talks in different languages, and filter the videos by dates and specific events.

 Make WordPress Core